javalc6/sudoku/README.md

 solveBM(int level): try to solve the sudoku board using bitmap for speed improvement;

+fastsolveBM(int level): try to solve the sudoku board using bitmap and forbidden tables for speed improvement

 parseBoard(String str): unpack string to board;
 ```